ekr/tls13-spec/draft-ietf-tls-tls13.md

 tickets aren't reused outside that window.

-In order to implement this mechanism, a server needs to store the time that the server generated the session ticket, offset by an estimate of the round trip time between client and server.
+In order to implement this mechanism, a server needs to store the time when the server generated the session ticket, offset by an estimate of the round trip time between client and server.
 I.e.,

 ~~~~